Casino City's Indian Gaming Business Report | Part of Casino City's Gaming Analyst Package

 Counsel, Dentons US LLP; former Deputy Assistant Secretary for Indian Affairs and former Acting Chairman of the National Indian Gaming Commission

-"The Indian Gaming Industry Report is a great tool for those of us who work in Indian Gaming and Indian Country.
-Dr. Alan Meister is one of the most intelligent and thorough professionals I have encountered in my multi decade career in Indian Gaming.
+"The Indian Gaming (Business) Report is a great tool for those of us who work in Indian Gaming and Indian Country...
 The report is used by all business disciplines in the gaming business including finance, sales, business development, compliance, and strategic planning.
 I keep the report close at hand and I refer to it often."

 Vice President of Native American Development

-"Casino City's Indian Gaming Industry Report is a seminal work because of its credibility.
-Dr. Meister's high-quality research and technical analysis have had a significant impact on the industry."
+"Casino City's Indian Gaming (Business) Report is a seminal work because of its credibility.
+(The) high-quality research and technical analysis have had a significant impact on the industry."

 - Joseph Valandra